 - Freezable!

-Just a few simple ingredients are needed to make this healthy bliss ball recipe with dried fruits.
-Please see the recipe card below for a complete list of ingredients and exact measurements.
+The carrot bliss ball recipe uses simple ingredients, but please see the recipe card below for a complete list and exact measurements.

-Cashews - Once the cashews are ground up, they add fat which will help hold the energy bites together.
+Raw cashews - Use raw cashews to make the bliss ball recipe.
 I haven’t tried making them nut-free, but sunflower seeds may work.
-If they don’t add enough fat and the vegan bliss ball mixture isn’t sticking together, try adding a tablespoon of water at a time while the food processor is running (or see notes below for dry bliss balls).
+If the sunflower seeds don’t add enough fat to the vegan bliss ball mixture and the mixture isn’t sticking together, try adding a tablespoon of water at a time while the food processor is running (or see notes below for dry bliss balls).

-Old-fashioned Oats - I use rolled oats as the main ingredient.
+Old-fashioned Oats - Use rolled oats as the main ingredient.
 If needed, use certified gluten-free oats for a gluten-free option.
-Oats are naturally gluten-free, but some products are processed in facilities that may result in cross-contamination with products that are not gluten-free.
+Oats are naturally gluten-free, but some products are processed in facilities that may cross-contaminate with non-gluten-free products.

-Raisins - I’ve always enjoyed the flavor raisins add to vegan carrot cake muffins, so I’ve added them here too.
+Raisins - I’ve always enjoyed the flavor of raisins in my oil-free vegan carrot cake muffins, so I’ve added them here too.
 If you prefer to skip them, replace them with more dates for the stickiness that dried fruit adds to the energy bites.

 Unsweetened Coconut - Shredded coconut adds flavor and texture to the carrot cake bites.
 It’s optional to coat the bites in additional shredded coconut once they’re rolled out.

-Ground Cinnamon and Ginger - Used to give the carrot cake balls more flavor.
+Ground Cinnamon and Ginger - The spices give the carrot cake balls more flavor.

 Tips

-- If your dates are not soft and mushy, soak them for 10-15 minutes, then drain and continue with the recipe.
+- If your dates are not soft and mushy, soak them for 10-15 minutes, then drain and continue with the carrot bliss ball recipe.

 - Measuring by weight is more accurate, but if you don’t have a scale make sure you tightly pack your half cup of dates for a more accurate measurement.